SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/profiling-python.md

 You will have to enter your login credentials for Cori (password + OTP).
 If you are using [sshproxy](https://www.nersc.gov/users/connecting-to-nersc/mfa/#toc-anchor-3), you should not be prompted to enter your information.
-Once your remote client has sucessfully launched, you will begin your profiling run on Cori.
+Once your remote client has successfully launched, you will begin your profiling run on Cori.

 #### On Cori: